AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 draft = false
 date = 2021-10-27T10:03:12Z
-title = "DynamoDB pagination with page numbers in URLs" description = "For SEO reasons, we might want to use page numbers in URLs.
+title = "DynamoDB pagination with page numbers in URLs" description = "For SEO reasons, we might want to include page numbers in URLs when displaying a large set of items.
 This post discusses how this is possible with DynamoDB and Redis." slug = "dynamodb-page-numbers" tags = ['dynamodb', 'pagination', 'redis', 'zset', 'sqlite', 'aws', 'paging', 'greatest-hits'] categories = []